 My first day in Budapest was challenging.
 I think that is the right word.
 I have arrived at my accommodation which I have booked in advance and there was no one to let me in (I will tell you more about this in the next blog).
 After an hour of waiting for someone to unlock the door for me, I have found myself another place to stay and decided to go to the Parliament.
-Well, my Google Maps did not know that the metro does not stop at that station because there are some construction works going on in the summer so it drove me to the other side of the city.
-And if that was not enough of problems on the first day after a sleepless driving night, there was something I did not like in the city but I could not realise what it is.
+Well, my Google Maps did not know that the metro does not stop at that station because there are some construction works going on so it drove me to the other side of the city.
+And if that was not enough problems on the first day after a sleepless driving night, there was something I did not like in the city but I could not realise what it is.

 Beautiful, Dirty, Rich… or just Dirty

-It took me more than 24 hours to recognise what is bothering me – the city is insanely dirty!
+It took me more than 24 hours to realise what is bothering me – the city is dirty!
 You can see garbage on the floor on every step you make.
 It is really sad to see that nobody is taking care of that city, not even the people who live in it.
 Besides that, the city is very safe.
 I was able to walk around at night alone and I did not have to worry about my safety.

 Danube Taxi Boat

 I Have Seen It all at the Rudas Baths

 Going to the Rudas Baths was one of my best decisions I have made in Budapest.
 The city is known for its baths so visiting at least one of them is a must.
 Szechenyi is the most popular ones (so be prepared for the crowds) and Gellert’s are known for their swimming pool with waves.
 But I have chosen the Rudas which have a small pool on the rooftop with the water temperature of 36 degrees Celsius and stunning views over the city.